DreamAIIO/A.I-Exercise-Assistant/README.md

-# A.I-Exercise-Assistant
-A.I Exercise Posture Assistant using OpenAI with a FastAPI backend and a Streamlit frontend
+# A.I Exercise Posture Assistant using OpenAI with a FastAPI backend and a Streamlit frontend